Astros' Controversial Roberto Osuna Trade Blows Up in Critical ALCS Game 3

 It's tempting to view Osuna's collapse as karma for what got him suspended by Major League Baseball in the first place.
 But that's equal parts tricky and foolish.

 The details of what led to his May arrest and subsequent suspension have been kept under wraps, and revelations aren't coming any time soon.
-The charges against the 23-year-old were dropped once his accuser—a woman who has a young child with him—declined to travel from Mexico to Toronto to testify.
+The charge against the 23-year-old was dropped when he agreed to a peace bond.
+The accuser—a woman who has a young child with him—had declined to travel from Mexico to Toronto to testify.

 Whatever Osuna may have done to deserve his punishment, karma isn't going for him when he's on the mound anyway.
-Scales such as these can't be balanced by a couple bad pitches in a silly game for kids.
+Scales such as these can't be balanced by a couple of bad pitches in a silly game for kids.

 For the Astros, on the other hand, what happened in the eighth inning Tuesday is absolutely karmic retribution.